artcom/ffmpeg/README.md

 FFmpeg was updated to 3.3.1 and the alphine set to latest.
 All the config is still the same.

-This is a fork from: https://github.com/opencoconut/ffmpeg
+This is just the form from: https://github.com/opencoconut/ffmpeg, original README below the line.

+---

 # Minimal FFmpeg Docker image built on Alpine Linux